nginxinc/nginx-amplify-doc/amplify-guide.md

   password = xxxxxx
   ```

-  where password option is the password from the step #1 above.
+  where the password option mirrors the password from the step #1 above.

   5. Restart the agent.